DataDog/integrations-core/gunicorn/README.md

 ### Configuration
 #### Configure the Datadog Agent

-Create a `gunicorn.yaml` in the Datadog Agent's `conf.d` directory:
+Create a `gunicorn.yaml` in the Datadog Agent's `conf.d` directory.
+See the [sample gunicorn.yaml](https://github.com/DataDog/integrations-core/blob/master/disk/conf.yaml.default) for all available configuration options:

 ```
 init_config: